Integral models of Shimura varieties with parahoric level structure: Introduction

-To explain our results about the local structure of these models, recall that the parahoric subgroup $\eK_p^\circ$ is associated to a point of the building $x \in \calB(G,\Q_p),$ which in turn defines, via the theory of Bruhat-Tits, a connected smooth group scheme $\calG^\circ$ over $\Z_p$, whose generic fibre is $G,$ and such that $\calG^\circ(\Z_p) \subset G(\Q_p)$ is identified with $\eK_p^\circ.$ It had been conjectured by Rapoport \cite[\S 6,7]{RapoportGuide} (see also \cite{PaJAG}), that $\Sh_{\eK^\circ}(G,X)$ admits an integral model $\SSh_{\eK^\circ}(G,X),$ whose singularities are controlled by a ``local model'', ${\rm M}^{\loc}_{G,X},$ with an explicit group theoretic description.
+In fact one can probably prove a result such as the proposition under weaker assumptions on $G.$ The main point of our results is to describe the local structure of these models in terms of orbit closures when $G$ splits over a tamely ramified extension of $\Q_p.$ To explain this, recall that the parahoric subgroup $\eK_p^\circ$ is associated to a point of the building $x \in \calB(G,\Q_p),$ which in turn defines, via the theory of Bruhat-Tits, a connected smooth group scheme $\calG^\circ$ over $\Z_p$, whose generic fibre is $G,$ and such that $\calG^\circ(\Z_p) \subset G(\Q_p)$ is identified with $\eK_p^\circ.$ It had been conjectured by Rapoport \cite[\S 6,7]{RapoportGuide} (see also \cite{PaJAG}), that $\Sh_{\eK^\circ}(G,X)$ admits an integral model $\SSh_{\eK^\circ}(G,X),$ whose singularities are controlled by a ``local model'', ${\rm M}^{\loc}_{G,X},$ with an explicit group theoretic description.
 Although a general definition of ${\rm M}^{\loc}_{G,X}$ was not given in \cite{RapoportGuide}, it was conjectured that ${\rm M}^{\loc}_{G,X},$ should be equipped with an action of $\calG^\circ,$ and that there should be a smooth morphism of stacks

 which is to say a ``local model diagram'' consisting of maps of $\O_E$-schemes